 However, many of us are still spending quality time at home and Cinco de Mayo is fast approaching.
 I thought it would be fitting (and FUN!) to do a margarita round-up to go along with all of my reader-favorite Tex Mex recipes!

-If you haven’t tried my recipes for the best beef tacos, bean dip, and this chorizo burrito breakfast casserole, you’re truly missing out!
+If you haven’t tried my recipes for the best beef tacos, bean dip, chicken enchiladas, and this chorizo burrito breakfast casserole, you’re truly missing out!
 You can even find a full Cinco de Mayo menu to help with planning a big family fun fiesta night.

 I’m also bringing you a comprehensive guide to choosing the best tequila for margaritas, so these posts go hand in hand!